Chamber of Commerce Building (Manhattan): History

 The Chamber of Commerce of the State of New York was founded in 1768 as the first organization of its type in North America.
-After the Chamber was granted a formal charter by King George III of Great Britain in 1770, it held an inaugural meeting at the Fraunces Tavern with twenty merchants in attendance.
+After the chamber was granted a formal charter by King George III of Great Britain in 1770, it held an inaugural meeting at the Fraunces Tavern with twenty merchants in attendance.

+Before the current building at 65 Liberty Street was built, the chamber had never been housed in a building specifically constructed for use as its headquarters.
+Instead, the chamber occupied several office buildings or trading exchange buildings.
+Abiel Abbot Low was the first president of the Chamber of Commerce to suggest a dedicated headquarters building for the chamber, in 1865, but nothing came of that plan.
 When the Real Estate Exchange Building at 65 Liberty Street was completed in 1884, the Chamber of Commerce had moved there.
 This structure was an iron-fronted building with six stories.
-However, before the Chamber of Commerce Building at 65 Liberty Street was built, the Chamber had never been housed in a building specifically constructed for use as its headquarters.